Skip to main content

 • All member states and the candidate country sign and ratify the accession treaty, finalizing the process.

-Moldova has already progressed through the stages from submitting its application to officially opening negotiations, demonstrating a firm commitment to joining the European Union.
+The Republic of Moldova has already completed the stages from submitting its application for EU membership to the official launch of accession negotiations, demonstrating its strong commitment to European integration.

 Accession negotiations: What progress has Moldova made?

-Moldova’s negotiations with the EU are organised into 33 chapters and two criteria (economic and political, the latter encompassing public administration reform and the functioning of democratic institutions), grouped into six thematic clusters, covering areas from fundamental values and the internal market to external relations.
-This structured process ensures that every aspect of integration is systematically addressed.
-Moldova’s journey begins with fundamental reforms, such as strengthening the rule of law and combating corruption.
-Progress in these areas will determine the overall pace of its EU integration.
+Moldova’s negotiations with the EU are structured around 33 chapters and two criteria (economic and political, the latter covering public administration reform and the functioning of democratic institutions), grouped into six thematic clusters ranging from fundamental values and the internal market to external relations.
+This structured framework ensures that every aspect of integration is addressed in a systematic way.
+Moldova begins its negotiation process with fundamental reforms, such as strengthening the rule of law and combating corruption.
+Progress in these areas determines the overall pace of EU integration.

-The EU 2025 report shows that Moldova has made the biggest progress among all countries seeking to join the European Union.
-In 2023, at the first evaluation, 7 chapters were at an early stage and only 2 were moderately prepared.
-By 2025, no chapters are at an early stage, and one-third of them are now at a moderate or higher level of readiness.
-Two-thirds of the chapters have made significant progress over the past year.
-This is an unprecedented result and shows that Moldova can deliver concrete results.
+The 2025 EU Enlargement Report shows that the Republic of Moldova has made significant progress among EU candidate countries.
+In 2023, during the first assessment, seven chapters were at an early stage and only two were at a moderate level of preparedness.
+By 2025, no chapters remain at an early stage, and around one third have reached a moderate or higher level of readiness.
+Two thirds of the chapters have recorded substantial progress over the past year.
+This reflects a strong overall advancement and demonstrates Moldova’s capacity to deliver concrete results.

 Clusters of negotiating chapters